eloj/lzw-eddy/README.md

 old DOS days in places like Dr.Dobbs and a popular book on compression, probably due to its use in GIF.
 This resulted in it being used in [all sorts of places](https://www.giantbomb.com/profile/eloj/blog/technical-notes-on-the-level-format-of-puzznic-for/114881/).

+This code was developed using the note "[LZW and GIF explained](https://www.eecis.udel.edu/~amer/CISC651/lzw.and.gif.explained.html)" by Steve Blackstock as a reference.

 ## Decompression Features

 * Fixed memory requirements: